Guidance for businesses who have unregistered Community designs.

 Continuing unregistered design

-Designs that are protected in the UK as an unregistered Community design before 1 January 2021 will be protected as a UK continuing unregistered design and will be automatically established on 1 January 2021.
+Designs that are protected in the UK as a UCD before 1 January 2021 will be protected as a UK continuing unregistered design and will be automatically established on 1 January 2021.

-It will continue to be protected in the UK for the remainder of the 3 year term attached to it.
+It will continue to be protected in the UK for the remainder of the three year term attached to it.

-The fact that a corresponding unregistered Community design was established before 1 January 2021 through first disclosure in the EU but outside of the UK will not affect the validity of the continuing unregistered design.
+The fact that a corresponding UCD was established before 1 January 2021 through first disclosure in the EU but outside of the UK will not affect the validity of the continuing unregistered design.

 Supplementary unregistered design

 Under the new law, we are creating a UK unregistered design right called supplementary unregistered design (SUD).